 A listing of the fields in which engineers work would have hundreds of entries.
 The following list is a brief summary of the engineering fields available at CU Denver.

 Bioengineering offers opportunities for interdisciplinary undergraduate training for a bachelor of science degree and graduate training for master of science and doctor of philosophy degrees.
 Our programs are uniquely integrated with the CU Anschutz Medical Campus.
 Students enjoy opportunities to learn from clinicians and engineers and to perform research or medical device design in world-class hospitals and clinical research labs.
-Bioengineering is one of the fastest growing job markets this decade.
+Bioengineering is one of the fastest growing job markets this decade, according to the Bureau of Labor Statistics.
 A degree in this area provides numerous opportunities to work in health care, biomedical industry, government regulatory agencies and academia.

 Civil engineering offers an interesting and challenging career in the design and construction of buildings, bridges, dams, aqueducts and other structures; in transportation systems including highways, canals, pipelines, airports, rapid transit lines, railroads and harbor facilities; in the distribution of water and the regulation of rivers; in the development of water resources for urban use, industry and land reclamation; in the control of water quality through water purification and proper waste treatment; in the construction and contracting industry; and in the problems concerned with our physical environment and the growth of cities.